elugens/hello-javascript/docs/additional-questions/regular-expressions/patterns-flags.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The match method has three working regex modes.
 First, if a regular expression has flag g, it returns an array of all matches.
-Second, if there is no such flag it returns only the first match in the form of an array, with the full match at index 0 and some additional details in properties.
-The array may have other indexes, besides 0 if a part of the regular expression is enclosed in parentheses.
-And, finally, if there are no matches, null is returned (does not matter if there’s flag g or not).
-This an especially important nuance.
-If there are no matches, we do not receive an empty array, but instead receive null.
+Second, if there is no such flag, it returns only the first match in the form of an array, with the whole match at index 0 and some additional details in properties.
+The array may have other indexes besides 0 if a part of the regular expression gets enclosed in parentheses.
+And finally, if there are no matches, null is returned (it does not matter if there’s flag g or not).
+This behavior is an essential nuance.
+If there are no matches, we do not receive an empty array but instead receive null.
 Forgetting about that may lead to errors, e.g.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />